 Ashley's skill for family work naturally lends itself to couples therapy.
 And when she's not working with children, families or couples, she greatly values her work with adult clients and the opportunity for connection she can provide in an individual setting.

 Lauren believes relationships are fundamental to our ability to thrive as human beings.
 She feels it's within trusting and secure relationships that we heal from past wounds and learn new ways of coping with life's difficulties.

-A sense of meaning and purpose can have extraordinary impacts on the ability to overcome struggles and Lauren helps clients leverage the elements in their lives that hold meaning for them.
-She has extensive formal training in psychodynamic psychotherapy and approaches therapy through a lens informed by existentialism, family systems theory, and dialectical behavior therapy.
+A sense of meaning and purpose can have extraordinary impacts on the ability to overcome struggles.
+Lauren helps clients leverage the elements in their lives that hold meaning for them.
+She has extensive formal training in psychodynamic psychotherapy and approaches therapy through a lens informed by family systems theory, dialectical behavior therapy and existentialism.

-Lauren's areas of specialty include substance use, grief, and the difficulties associated with the finite nature of life.
-She believes we each possess the capacity for connection, and that it's not always possible to know how much lighter we can feel until some of the weight is lifted.
+Lauren believes we each possess the capacity for connection, and that it's not always possible to know how much lighter we can feel until some of the weight is lifted.
 She specializes in substance use, grief and loss, and the complexities associated with aging.
 Lauren also works with those struggling with process addictions, chronic depression, and brings heartfelt compassion to those experiencing the impacts of caregiving.